 Upper board dated 1617.
 The design of both boards makes use of the common Fides - Spes - Caritas [faith, hope, charity] stamps.

 Both boards with outer rolls featuring the virtues faith, hope, charity, and fortitude.
-Upper cover with a crucifixion panel labelled in German; lower cover with a triumph of Christ over death panel labelled in Latin.
+Upper cover with a crucifixion panel labeled in German; lower cover with a triumph of Christ over death panel labeled in Latin.
 Both clasps still present.
 Rev. Thomas C. Levins bequest, 1844.